document.write('

 GEOL-330 Hydrogeology (4 Credits)

-Fundamental study of the hydrologic cycle, with broad relevance to environmental sciences.
-Topics include precipitation, infiltration, surface water/ggroundwater interactions, groundwater flow diretionsand rates.
-Includes case studies of environmental groundwater problems, contamination, and methods of remediation.
+Fundamental study of the hydrologic cycle and groundwater, with broad relevance to environmental sciences.
+Units include surface hydrology, surface water/groundwater interactions, groundwater flow directions and rates, and groundwater chemistry.
+Concepts are reinforced through case studies of environmental groundwater problems, contamination, and methods of remediation.
 Includes one 2-hour lab per week.
 Prerequisites: None.
 Familiarity with stream processes and common rocks and minerals is recommended.
 Familiarity with math through pre-calculus is recommended.

 GEOL-330L Lab for 330 (0 Credits)